mpuig/CarND-Behavioral-Cloning/README.md

    python drive.py ./out/filename.json
 ```

+The `drive.py` has been adapted to recognize the name of the model from the filename, and depending on the model, it applies a different preprocessing to the images from the simulator.

-Different network architectures has been implemented:
+Using the modular architecture, three different network architectures has been implemented to test how they perform with the simulator:

 1. NVIDIA: based on [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
 2. Custom: based on NVIDIA, changing image sizes and a few other parameters.
 3. Carputer: based on [Carputer](https://github.com/otaviogood/carputer)

-After several tests, the best results are obtained using the NVIDIA architecture.
+After a lot of tests, the best results are obtained using the NVIDIA architecture.
+In fact, the other models weren't able to finish the simulation.

 ### Run